Allan dos Santos asks for the arrest of minister Alexandre de Moraes

 The publication is highlighted with the tags: “communism”, “freedom of expression”, “psychopaths”, “censorship”, “drug trafficking”.

-“If anyone thinks in bureaucratic terms, this already demonstrates corruption in intelligence, as serious crimes such as rape, murder, illegal arrests and torture can never be allowed due to the absence of bureaucracy to prevent them.
-Therefore, only one answer to the question in the title crosses my mind: IT’S NOT WITH YOU”, he concludes.
+“If anyone thinks in bureaucratic terms, this already demonstrates corruption in intelligence, as serious crimes such as rape, murder, illegal imprisonment and torture can never be allowed due to the absence of bureaucracy to prevent them. question of the title crosses my mind: IT’S NOT WITH YOU”, he concludes.

 Alexandre de Moraes is rapporteur at the STF of two inquiries that target the blogger and other supporters of the president.
 Since then, the magistrate has become one of the main targets of pocketnarists on the Supreme Court.